Vyral/charlie-epstein-blog/_posts/2017-07-03-how-to-to-bulletproof-yourself-from-fiduciary-liability.md

 ---
 layout: post
-title: How to to Bulletproof Yourself From Fiduciary Liability
+title: How to Bulletproof Yourself From Fiduciary Liability
 tags:
   - 401K
   - Financial Consultant